JoshuaLeland/DFSSummerProject/README.md

 # DFSSummerProject
 This project was done in the summer of 2018.
 I have since taken a class in Software Engineering and will need to refactor the code base.
 I made some silly mistakes that would need to be corrected.

+**UPDATE** As I learn more in Machine Learning / Deep Learning this project needs to be redone.
+I can do much better on predictions and software engineering.
+I am going to be working on prediction code for NBA DFS.

 If you are wanting to play with my code you need Gurobi Optimzation package.
 The webscraper I wrote grabs the current date for line ups, since there is no game data past September 5th I recommend to see it run you pick Sept5 for the date, and set the know flag to false.
 I switched the predictions I was using near the end, so this will stop any conflicts.